rehhg/pygame/README.md

 # pygame
-This is a simple source codes with pygame module
+This is a simple representation of game named Dodger